Table of Contents

 Adult Family Living (AFL)—also known as Caregiver Homes of Connecticut—is a program the helps frail elderly individuals to remain living in private homes instead of moving into assisted living communities or nursing homes.
 The program works by providing financial assistance and support for family members or friends that act as both primary in-home caregivers and hosts of an elderly individual.
 The program is akin to a type of foster care for adults.

-Starting in 2013, the Connecticut Department of Social Services offers the AFL option under the Connecticut Home Care Program for Elders and the Personal Care Assistance programs.
+The Connecticut Department of Social Services offers the AFL option under the Connecticut Home Care Program for Elders and the Personal Care Assistance programs.
 The eligibility is the same across these programs.
 However, the benefits offered through the service are sufficiently different that we discuss here as a separate program.

 Under AFL, an elderly individual moves into the home a family member or friend, or the family member or friend moves into the home of the elderly individual.
 The intermediary agency provides training, quality oversight, and support for the family member or friend working as the caregiver.
 The Connecticut Department of Social Services must accredit the intermediary agency.